kzapata19/blog/_posts/2017-12-04-Reasonable-Expectations-From-Your-New-CTO.md

 Learn about what each team member is working on.
 This will ensure that support can be provided when a member is missing or away from the project.
 Share knowledge among the team to achieve full coverage.

 ### Honest estimates
-A data is not an honest estimate.
+A date is not an honest estimate.
 Even if pressured by management to deliver by a certain date, always provide an honest estimate.
 Do not be afraid to say "I don't know."
-Instead provide the best case, nominal case, and worse case to give management an honest estimate.
+Instead provide the best case, nominal case, and worse case to give management a closer estimate.

 ### Continuous aggressive learning
 You can't be a software developer for long without continuously learning.
 Attend conferences and classes, read blogs, experiment with new languages/concepts in your own time.
 Do not expect your employer to train you.
-You are the caretaker of your career abotu what, when, and how you learn.
+You are the caretaker of your career about what, when, and how you learn.
 Spend an estimated twenty hours outside of work to learn new skills.

 ### Mentor
 Dedicate time to teach one another.